Introduction

 requires a sequence of points to define each shape.

-GTFShift::create_shapes_from_sf() can be used to convert
+GTFShift::create_shapes_from_sf() can be used to

-the MULTILINESTRING objects to sorted LINESTRING objects.
+MULTILINESTRING objects into sorted LINESTRING objects and generating

 Example